xerolinux/XeroWiki/docs/scripts.md

 !!! warning

     The script shared herein is work-in-progress. **Cosmic** is still in Alpha stages; so it needs time to reach full maturity.
+Might contain major issues.
 Please do not use it on your production machine.
 If you want to test in a VM, for best performance I would highly recommend [**ProxmoxVe**](https://www.proxmox.com/en/proxmox-virtual-environment/overview){:target="_blank"}.

 The **Cosmic** group on **Arch** does not include the `xdg-user-dirs` package which creates the `Documents, Music, Pictures, Downloads & Videos` folders in your `home` & `system76-power` is missing which the `Cosmic Settings` will prompt you for; so I added them.